kellyjonbrazil/jc/docs/parsers/typeset.md

 Convert `typeset` and `declare` output from `bash`, `ksh`, and `zsh` with no options or the following:  `-a`, `-A`, `-i`, `-l`, `-p`, `-r`, `-u`, and `-x`

-ksh and zsh print `typeset -p` a little differently than bash: attributes come from the `typeset` keyword (or `export` for zsh exported vars) instead of `declare`, indexed arrays are printed as bare values with no `[index]=` prefix, and zsh wraps array/associative bodies in spaces.
-Those variants are normalized into the same schema. ksh prints plain scalars with no keyword at all, so those keep null attributes just like bash output without the `-p` option.

 This parser will serialize ANSI-C quoting in values (e.g. `$'foo'`).
 Use the `--raw` option if you don't want quoted values decoded.
 For example, standard output of `$'\t\n'` will be `"\t\n"` in JSON.
 With the `--raw`option it will